timlenj/N-Bandits-Study/README.md

 ## Testing
 Below are some results from tests I ran for myself.
 You can view the results in the notebook.
 I assumed stationary rewards.
 Rewards were generated using numpy normal distribution generator with mean at 1 and standard deviation = 3 (so not normal at all).
 I wanted increased variability to challenge the algorithms.
 In the future, I will combine these methods to create my own algorithms.

+I ran through 10 epsiodes with a 1000 step horizon and averaged the results.
+In the graphs F(y) is the average of the selected values as of x=t divided by the max value in the rewards vector.
+I did this instead of displaying the actual reward at time x=t.
+When I tried the latter, the graphs were extremely jagged (due to exploration).

 ### Epsilon Greedy (temperature = .5, epsilon = .1)
 * Uniform selection tends to outperform Softmax w/ Boltzmann when using non-optimistic initialization
 * Softmax w/ Boltzmann tends to outperform uniform when using optimistic initialization of the action value vector